rat-software/rat-software/README.md

     python initialize_seleniumbase.py
     ```

-# Result Assessment Tool (RAT) Backend application.
-#### Access the documentation for the backend at: https://searchstudies.org/rat-backend-documentation/

 The RAT backend application consists of three sub-applications, which can be installed separately for better resource management.
 However, installing all sub-applications on one server is generally recommended.